Donald Trump Warns Would-Be Tulsa Rally Protesters, ‘It Will Be A Much Different Scene!’

 “This is an unprecedented event for the City of Tulsa and has hundreds of moving parts, we are asking for everyone’s help in making this a safe event for all citizens,” Tulsa police said in a statement.

-According to the Tulsa World, rival events have been scheduled in an around the city.
-On Friday afternoon, civil rights leader Al Sharpton intends to lead a Juneteenth celebration, honoring the largely-forgotten holiday that has become more prominent in the wake of the George Floyd protests.
+According to Tulsa World, rival events have been scheduled in and around the city.
+On Friday afternoon, civil rights leader Al Sharpton intends to lead a Juneteenth celebration, honoring the largely forgotten holiday that has become more prominent in the wake of the George Floyd protests.

 Similarly, an anti-Trump protest is scheduled for Saturday at Veterans Park, about a mile and a half from the BOK Center, where the Trump rally is to take place.